-Your custom work may have a surcharge on the art (not the framing).
+Your custom work may have a 0% to 20% surcharge on the art (not the framing).
 The amount of surcharge depends upon the size, complexity and whether the art is within my body of work.
 This is usually paid to me as a nonrefundable deposit.
 When your custom art is done, a photo of it is sent for your approval and you will be billed for the balance plus tax and shipping (if applicable).
-Of course, if for some reason you decide not to take the art, you would expect to lose your deposit.
-You would be correct, but there may be other considerations.
+Of course, if for some reason you decide not to take the art, you may lose your deposit or receive a credit for reproductions toward repaying the deposit.

 If you prefer, I can send a written agreement.